top of page

 Start by understanding what recruiters are looking for in CVs - they want concise information that highlights qualifications and achievements without being too lengthy or cluttered.
 Be sure to provide relevant references and showcase your soft skills.

-Additionally, ensure your CV is formatted correctly and your grammar and spelling are correct.
+Additionally, ensure your CV is formatted correctly, and your grammar and spelling are correct.

 If you follow our ten tips on making a good CV, you will be one step closer to landing that all-important interview.